advanced-microcode-patching/shiva/README.md

 git checkout aarch64_support
 ```

-The original build for libelfmaster seems broken and I haven't yet fixed it.
+The original build for libelfmaster is broken and I haven't yet fixed it.
 Meanwhile just use the simple build shellscript I made.

 ```